Community Calls

 (ENS, France)

 Based on a fieldwork in progress among environmentalists and policy-makers, this talk will demonstrate the usefulness of a new ethnographic computer-based methodology, implemented in a software called ArchEthno.
 This step-by-step methodology follows three classical ethnographic stages: 1) how to discover what is important for people we ethnographers meet; 2) how to inform different people of the goals of our ethnographic research; 3) how to protect common secrecies and private information.
 The goal is to achieve two scientific objectives: 1) to discuss research results with different people (from different fields); 2) to disseminate common data excluding secrecies.
 The talk concludes with an emerging question: how to protect rights holders (content owners) concerning results, data and private materials?
-April 29 at 10:00 am (ET) video-link
+April 29 at 10:00 am (ET) no video available

 Public, libre, commons: ethnographic refractions of free culture in Spain